-From the smartphone in your pocket to the computer on your desk, most of the technology products keeping the world running are imported from China, but China also imports around $130 billion worth of American-made goods each year.
-Although materials like steel and aluminum are used to manufacture phones, cameras and computers, technology products can be subject to their own separate technology tariff.
+From the smartphone in your pocket to the computer on your desk, most of the technology products keeping the world running are imported from China.
+But China also imports around $130 billion worth of American-made goods each year.
+Although materials like steel and aluminum are used to manufacture phones, cameras and computers, technology products can be subject to separate technology tariffs.

 Trump Trade Talks With European Commission Result in Tariff Hold

 On July 25, 2018, President Trump and European Commission President Jean-Claude Juncker met to work on eliminating tariffs and other barriers on trade, according to CNN.
-They agreed to hold off on non-auto tariffs that threatened to devolve into a trade war for now.
+They agreed to hold off on non-auto tariffs that threatened to devolve into a trade war for the time being.

 More on the Economy

 - Cities Where You Can Realistically Live on Minimum Wage

 - Apple and Other Companies Dodging Trump’s Tariffs

 - Watch: Best and Worst States for the Middle Class

 We make money easy.
 Get weekly email updates, including expert advice to help you Live Richer™.